 66% of sales teams have customer satisfaction as their KPI, closely followed by team and individual quota met.
 That being said, you should pick KPIs that suit your organization’s needs.

 Even if you hire the best talents, it does not guarantee you success.
 Without proper onboarding and training your employees won’t be able to maximize their full potential.
-After hiring, you need to onboard employees properly.
-Get them acquainted with the company culture.
-Instill them with sales values and mindset.
-However, there is no better alternative than starting with the basics.

 When taught in the traditional way, new employees easily forget most of what they are learning.
 Within 90 days, newly hired workers will remember only 16% of what they learned.
 You need to teach them in a more visual and practical way to have them retain their training.